jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 $${ANC}_{out}=\frac{{ANC}_{{0}}}{{\mathop{e}\nolimits^{t/\theta}}} + ANC_{in} \cdot \left(1 - {\mathop{e}\nolimits^{-t/\theta}} \right){\; }$$

-Our first model will be a closed system, which assumes that there are no carbonates exchanged with the atmosphere during the experiment.
+We will also be including a second model, which will be a closed system.
+This takes into account reactions, but assumes that there are no carbonates exchanged with the atmosphere during the experiment.
 The ANC in the lake effluent can be calculated from:

 $$ANC=C_T \left(\alpha_1 +2\alpha_2 \right)+\frac{K_w}{\left[H^+ \right]} - \left[H^+ \right]$$